 NSZM is a professionally focused association of 140 towns, municipalities and regions, actively working in the Czech Republic for 30 years.
 The main topics are mainly methodological and implementation support for strategic work and participation at the level of municipalities and regions with an emphasis on sustainable development, health and quality of life.
 The topics of data work, innovation and SmartCity/region are an integral part of NSZM activities.

-NSZM has experience with projects financed from the EU Structural Funds, the State Environmental Fund of the Czech Republic, resources of the Ministry of the Environment of the Czech Republic or the Ministry of Regional Development of the Czech Republic, EEA Funds, EU Community programmes (Horizon Europe, Intelligent Energy, etc.), etc. - more at www.zdravamesta.cz/projekty.
+rom EU structural funds, the State Environmental Fund of the Czech Republic, sources of the Ministry of the Environment of the Czech Republic or the Ministry of Regional Development of the Czech Republic, EEA Funds, EU community programs (Horizon Europe, Intelligent Energy, etc.), etc. – more here.
 None of these projects overlap thematically or financially, rather they will build on each other methodologically.

 STEM/MARK is a research agency that has been providing all areas of marketing research for clients from various industries since 1994.